 We are very grateful to the Princess Royal for her support of our charitable work.
 She is a regular attendee at our events and in 2018, she met the participants of our International Public Speaking Competition at a reception at St James’s Palace.

-As a charity, the English-Speaking Union has a board of governors who are trustees, who are elected or co-opted from the membership by the members to guide the organisation.
-The board of governors ensures the success and financial strength of the charity and sets the objectives in line with the organisation’s vision, mission and strategic goals.
+As a charity, the English-Speaking Union has a board of trustees, who are elected or co-opted from the membership by the members to guide the organisation.
+The board of trustees ensures the success and financial strength of the charity and sets the objectives in line with the organisation’s vision, mission and strategic goals.

-The Chair of the board is Professor James Raven (right), who is supported by three officers – two deputy chairs and the treasurer – along with 11 further governors.
+The Chair of the board is Miles Young (right), who is supported by three officers – two deputy chairs and the treasurer – along with 12 further trustees.
 Each lends his or her experience and expertise to the organisation, and plays a vital role in the ESU’s ongoing development.
-Find out more about our board of governors here.
+Find out more about our board of trustees here.

-The board of governors oversees the executive team, who conduct the day to day management of the organisation and implement the strategy on behalf of the board.
+The board of trustees oversees the executive team, who conduct the day to day management of the organisation and implement the strategy on behalf of the board.